HarshavardhanK/Collatz-Conjecture/README.md

 # Collatz-Conjecture

-// All rights reserved by the author of this Collatz Conjecture Wikipedia page

 The conjecture can be summarized as follows.
 Take any positive integer n.
 If n is even, divide it by 2 to get n / 2.
 If n is odd, multiply it by 3 and add 1 to obtain 3n + 1.
 Repeat the process (which has been called "Half Or Triple Plus One", or HOTPO[7]) indefinitely.